 5. A shaky tongue:

 A shaky tongue is commonly found when people are suffering from stress and an inability to relax.
-You may be unable to sleep, feel stressed, and worried, and have a restless mind, yet feel exhausted.
-A shaky tongue can be supported by taking calming herbs to nourish the nervous system, as well as magnesium to support relaxation and sleep, and release muscle tension.
+You may be unable to sleep, feel stressed and worried, and have a restless mind, yet feel exhausted.
+A shaky tongue can be supported by taking calming herbs to nourish the nervous system, as well as magnesium to support relaxation and sleep and release muscle tension.
+In TCM, a shaky tongue can be indicative of “wind,” which can be either external (due to external pathogens like heat) or internal (often linked to Blood deficiency in the heart and spleen).
+A shaky tongue can also be associated with digestive problems, liver imbalances, and even emotional factors, hence the nervous system connection in a more “scientific” sense.

 6. A cracked tongue: